At a glance

 During the year 2019, Can has made his debuts with numerous Japanese and European orchestras including the Tokyo Philharmonic, the Sapporo Symphony and the Osaka Symhony Orchestras as well as the Royal Scottish National Orchestra and in halls such as Paris Salle Cortot and the Wigmore Hall in London.
 He headlined the closing concert of the Festa Summer MUZA Kawasaki with the Tokyo Symphony Orchestra conducted by Tadaaki Otaka.
 His recital at the Sumida Triphony Hall in Tokyo was recorded by NHK in a 4K video production.

-His debut SACD with BIS Records was released in April 2019 to great critical acclaim with 5 star ratings from Diapason, ResMusica and a 5 star plus Supersonic rating from Pizzicato as well as others.
+His debut SACD with BIS Records was released in April 2019 to great critical acclaim with 5 star ratings from Diapason, ResMusica and a 5 star plus Supersonic rating from Pizzicato.
+Can was also awarded an International Classical Music Award in January 2020 in the category of audio solo instrument.
 His second SACD with BIS Records will include the complete transcriptions from Schubert’s Schwanengesang and the 4 Valses Oubliées by Franz Liszt.

 In 2020, Can will make his debut with the BBC Symphony Orchestra conducted by Dalia Stasevska for the reopening of the Fairfield Halls in Croydon.
 Also scheduled are performances at KKL Luzern, Teatro dal Verme in Milano, Pomeranian Philharmonic in Bydgoszcz, Foundation Louis Vuitton in Paris as well as numerous appearances in Europe, Japan and Turkey.